Church Replanting and Revitalization

 REPLANTING RESIDENCY

 The replanting residency is a one-year program designed to equip and support pastors who are replanting or revitalizing churches toward health, vitality, and multiplication.
-It consists of a monthly cohort and is structured for pastors who serve in full-time or bi-vocational ministry.

 FIRST QUARTER | FOCUS: THE SHEPHERD